-The Annenberg Foundation is a private family foundation.
-Our four-person Board of Directors includes founder Walter Annenberg’s daughter Wallis Annenberg, and three of her adult children – Lauren Bon, Gregory Annenberg Weingarten and Charles Annenberg Weingarten.
-The Board of Directors appoints independent professionals with expertise in investing, accounting and financial reporting to serve on the Foundation’s Investment and Audit Committees.
-These Committees report to the Board but are not part of the Board.
-Volunteers on these committees are not compensated.
-Instead, they can direct a fixed dollar amount in grants to nonprofit organizations of their choice.
+The Foundation’s Bylaws establish an Audit Committee and an Investment Committee.
+The Chairman and the Board of Directors appoint professionals with expertise in investing, accounting, and financial reporting to serve on these committees which report to the Board, but are independent of the Board.
+Volunteers on these committees are not compensated, but they can direct a fixed dollar amount annually in grants to nonprofit organizations of their choice.

 The Annenberg Foundation is required to comply with several regulations and requirements:

 - As a nonprofit registered in California with gross income of $2 million or more, we must have an annual audit by an independent auditor.After each calendar year end, we prepare annual financial statements that are audited by our external auditors (currently Grant Thornton LLP).
 These statements are reviewed and approved by the Foundation’s Board of Directors and Audit Committee, then filed with the states of California and Pennsylvania.

-- As a tax-exempt private foundation, we must prepare and file an annual Form 990-PF Return of Private Foundationand the annual Form 990-T Exempt Organization Business Income Tax Return.The 990-PF is an IRS document that includes information about the Foundation’s governance, operations, programs and financial information.
+- As a tax-exempt private foundation, we must prepare and file an annual Form 990-PF Return of Private Foundationand the annual Form 990-T Exempt Organization Business Income Tax Return.The 990-PF is an IRS document that includes information about the Foundation’s governance, operations, programs, and financial information.
 The 990-T is an IRS document that provides information about the Foundation’s investment income.
-Our auditors, the Board of Directors and the Audit Committee review the Foundation’s Forms 990-PF and 990-T before the forms are filed with the United States Department of Treasury (Internal Revenue Service), the State of California and the State of Pennsylvania.
+Our auditors, the Board of Directors, and the Audit Committee review the Foundation’s Forms 990-PF and 990-T before the forms are filed with the United States Department of Treasury (Internal Revenue Service), the State of California, and the State of Pennsylvania.

 - As a nonprofit public benefit corporation, we are required by the California Nonprofit Integrity Act to make our audited financial statements available to the public.
 As an exempt organization, we are required by the IRS to make our Forms 990 available to the public.We post our annual audited financial statements and Forms 990 to our website as soon as they are completed.
 These key documents for our fiscal year ending December 31 cannot be completed until fall of the following year, when final investment results are available from our investment partners.
-Please refer to end of this section for links to our financial and tax filings for fiscal 2010 – 2014.
+Please refer to end of this section for links to our financial and tax filings for fiscal years 2013 – 2017.

 - As a private foundation, we are required by the IRS to distribute (pay out) at least 5% of the value of our net investment assets (as defined by IRS regulations) each year for charitable purposes.Qualified distributions for this purpose include grant payments as well as expenses paid and assets purchased for charitable activities.
-We calculate and report the required distributable amount and our actual qualifying distributions in Part XI, Line 7 and in Part XII, Line 6, respectively, of the Form 990-PF.
+We calculate and report the required distributable amount and our actual qualifying distributions in Part XI, Line 7 and in Part XII, Line 4, respectively, of the Form 990-PF.
 The Annenberg Foundation has traditionally distributed more each year than the required 5%.

 - As a private foundation, we must pay federal excise taxes on our annual net investment income.
 We must also record deferred federal income tax when our investments rise in value, in anticipation of taxes that will be owed when an appreciated investment is sold.We make estimated excise tax payments each quarter.
-Our 2014 excise taxes on net investment income, reported in Part VI, Line 1 of our 2014 Form 990-PF, totaled $571,374.
-We were not required to record additional deferred federal income taxes owed for 2014.
+We report annual tax expense in Note A, Section 8 of our annual audit as well as on our annual 990-PF tax filing.
+Our 2017 federal excise taxes expense on net investment income was $230,401.
+Our 2017 deferred federal excise tax expense was $12,001,855, and the 2017 tax on unrelated business income from investments was $258,485.

-2014 Financial Overview
+2017 Financial Overview

-In 2014, the Foundation committed to fund 510 new grants, with a total of $76.5 million approved.
-Some, but not all, of these new grant commitments were paid out during 2014.
-The Foundation disbursed $71.7 million in grant payments on 570 grants during the same period.
-This $71.7 million includes payments on grants pledged prior to 2014 and on grants pledged during 2014.
+In 2017, the Foundation committed to fund 795 new grants, with a total of $149 million approved.
+Some, but not all, of these new grant commitments were paid out during 2017.
+The Foundation disbursed $85.6 million in grant payments on 899 grants during the same period.
+This $85.6 million includes payments on grants pledged prior to 2017 and on grants pledged during 2017.